jfrux/comma-map-visualizer/README.md

 ## Todos / Nice to haves

 - [ ] Field to quick add a new feed by URL
-- [ ] Animate / replace the drive in real-time, showing speed in HUD
+- [ ] Animate / replay the drive in real-time, showing speed in HUD

 ## Done